 Technology and privacy issues affect nearly every aspect of our lives, and knowing the law and underlying policies is crucial to employability in our technology-driven world.
 Our LLM in Privacy & Technology Law provides practicing attorneys with the specialized knowledge and skills necessary to stay ahead of the competition.
 We remain the only graduate law program in the country that emphasizes privacy as part of its core curriculum.

-Select courses are available online through eDegrees distance education.
+Select courses are available online.

 LLM in Privacy & Technology Law candidates must complete 30 credit hours in order to earn their degree.
 In addition to required courses, you will select elective courses specific to your areas of interest.

 Our program attracts recent law graduates and practicing attorneys who desire a better understanding of information technology and privacy law.
 To accommodate the diverse needs and experiences of degree candidates, the program may be pursued full time or part time.
 Most of our degree candidates complete the program within two years.
 Please read the Time Limits on Degree Completion Policy.